Petal Perfect Granny Square

 To move towards the next “v” you will chain 1, and skip one stitch then double crochet 2 into the next.
 Each time you double crochet 2, you will be creating another “v”, so you will just repeat from the chain 1 around.

 Next comes the petals.
 You will start those by chaining 2, and double crocheting 5 into the first “v”.
-To round off the petal, you will single crochet into the first stitch after the “v”.
+To round off the petal, you will single crochet into the chain space after the “v”.
 You will repeat this process for each “v” around.

 To complete this round, you will be moving your starting chain.
 To do this, you will slip stitch starting at the base of your first petal, up to the very top stitch of that petal.
 This will allow you to create the border around your flower that will later become your square shape.